-May marks the beginning of the high season, making it the best month to visit Borneo due to the generally dry weather.
-At this time, there are no school breaks or higher rates.
-The weather in Sabah is ideal for hiking and trekking during this time of year because rain is less likely, but it still may occur at any point.
-May is also an excellent season to visit Borneo for world-class snorkeling and swimming, with the sun shining and powder-white sands on the beaches of Kota Kinabalu, Gaya Island, and Sipidan.
+The weather in Sabah is ideal for hiking and trekking during May as rain is less likely.
+This is also an excellent season for world-class snorkeling and swimming, with the sun shining and powder-white sands on the beaches of Kota Kinabalu, Gaya Island, and Sipidan.

 Borneo Weather and Average Temperature